This Welcome Unit aims to:

 This module is not to discourage anyone from visiting their doctor.
 It is simply aiming to encourage people to try to help themselves first, before dashing to the doctor, especially when the dis-ease is minor.

 Three Traditions of Healing

-Below are brief outlines of three ways of looking at health care provision.
-The Wise Woman Tradition, Heroic Tradition and the Scientific Tradition.
+Below are brief outlines of three ways of looking at healthcare provision.
+The Wise Woman Tradition, the Heroic Tradition, and the Scientific Tradition.

-As you read through the outlines, think of healthcare provision that you may have used which fit into any categories.
+As you read through the outlines, think of healthcare provisions that you may have used that fit into any categories.

 Wise Woman Tradition